KentenRoth/100DaysOfCode/README.md

 Due to storms in the area I was not able to get in much time for code.
 I did spend time on my phone looking at different open source things.
 I want to get into doing open source once I get more comfortable with coding, so I spent time looking at how all that works.
 Still not really sure I got the full grasp on how to do it, but once I get a little more coding under my belt (around the end of this 100 days) I want to start contributing to open source projects.
 I think that will help me build on what I know and also help me when I start applying for a new job.

 ---

+Day 21

+Almost forgot to update this repo today.
+I spent more time working on getting the weather app to do what I want, but still did not get it working right.
+I feel better about what I did even though it is not working.
+Also, spent more time making API calls to different APIs to help burn into the brain of how it is done without refering to code.
+Then I spent some time watching videos on open source and I'm starting to think that it is a little farther out of my skill level than I realized.
+I would still like to partake in open source, but it might be a little farther down the line.
+Tomorrow I think I am going to jump over the testing part and get everything to learn mongoDB setup.
+I will come back to testing once I finish off the course.
+I want to have a couple different projects to apply testing to so that is my reasoning for coming back to it later.

+---